yingyan797/nextgen-app/readme.md

 To use our AI tools, please obtain a Clarifai access key, create a .env file in the root directory, and put the key in the .env file as follows:

 CLARIFAI_PAT="Your access key"

+To launch our program, open "main.py" and click run.
+The webpage will be in local host.